 - Supports Brain and Heart Health: The essential fatty acids in chia are great for both your brain and heart.

 - Anti-inflammatory: Omega-3 fatty acids help lubricate your joints and keep them supple.
 Arthritis suffers have reported less pain after consuming chia seeds for a couple of weeks.

 - Blood Sugar Stabilizer: The time in which complex carbohydrates are digested and assimilated is slowed down by chia seeds.

 - Detoxification: Chia seeds absorb toxins while passing through the colon.

 Besides smoothies, the versatile chia seeds can be used in spreads, salad dressings, ground and mixed with flour for baked goods, or simply sprinkled in yogurt, salads, and cereal.
 Lately, I’ve been using a chia seed gel for my smoothies.

-To make chia seed gel, simply mix about 3 parts chia seeds to 1 part water in a small container.
+To make chia seed gel, simply mix about 1 part chia seed to 1 part water in a small container.
 The gel will be ready in about twenty minutes.
 Store in the fridge and use in your smoothies for the next couple of months.